 Negotiating a exit from your employer with a financial package.

 We have acted for thousands of employees in negotiating an exit with a financial lump sum, where the relationship has clearly broken down.
-This is a sensible option for both employer and employee, however the foundation of any negotiations has to be based on a potential legal claim.
+This is a sensible option for both employer and employee, however the foundation of any negotiations has to be based on a potential legal claim (such as constructive dismissal).

 A settlement will include your notice and will usually also provide for a further tax free enhanced payment, together with a job reference.
 If you are already signed off work, you would simply not return once the settlement is concluded- indeed, many find it impossible to return in the first place.